HandrewOltenish/Godot_Projects/Readme.md

 63. Worked on velocity, now pressing "Move Up" moves downards, and gravity makes the player float down.
 64. Player now moves towards where the camera is pointing towards.
 Great success!
 ![](https://github.com/HandrewOltenish/Godot_Projects/blob/main/Treearock/Progress_Pics/treearock_move_to_camera_point_23_03_2025.gif)
+65. Discovered that when pressing "Move Left" or "Move Right" the camera rotates, and the player strafes left/right.
+This causes problems, as the player must rotate on the spot.
+Working on fix.